alex-mccombie/resume_readme/AlexMcCombie-Coder-README.md

  ---

 #### Pioneera | Networked Sentiment Analysis | 2021-2022 | Analyst Coder
+- stack: Kubernetes, google cloud, AWS, azure, serverless functions, pub-sub endpoints, containerized microservices, feeding into a central node/react admin application.
-> - Pioneera is dedicated to monitoring company communications to preventing burnout and stress in the workplace.
+> client: Pioneera is dedicated to monitoring company communications to preventing burnout and stress in the workplace.
 They source staff messaging from slack, microsoft and google, and perform linguistic analysis of staff communications to guide companies in managing staff stress.
 > - Their system connects to a diverse population of microservices, pub-sub endpoint and serverless functions.
 > - Their messaging analysis sources content from a growing population of slack, microsoft and google message polling bots.
 > - I created a cloud-based console that make centralised debugging and logging simple across the codebase.